There’s a third option from the Natwest group – and it’s not just for people in Northern Ireland.

 That’s great if you live in Northern Ireland, or if you’re trying to get an additional bonus after Natwest or RBS.
 But the application process isn’t quite as simple.
 Here’s how the offer works and my analysis.

-How much can you get for switching to Ulster Bank?
+How much can you get with the Ulster Bank switch?

-This Ulster Bank switching offer is pretty straightforward.
+This Ulster Bank switch offer is pretty straightforward.
 You’ll get a fixed £200 if you meet the conditions outlined below.
 This is the largest switching deal they’ve offered yet.

 You can only get one bonus per person, regardless of whether you have more than one solo or any extra joint accounts.
 You’ll also only get one payment per joint account, so if two of you want the cash you’re better off opening two new individual accounts.

-Who can get the Ulster Bank switching offer?
+Who can get the Ulster Bank switch offer?

 It’s another deal where new and existing customers can get the free cash.
-New customers will need to open up the following account via the Ulster Bank website or app:
+New and existing customers will need to have one of the following accounts:

 - Select